fossasia/eventyay-tickets/doc/developer/plugins/plugins.rst

    (env)$ cd pretalx-pluginname
    (env)$ python -m pip install -e .

-If you already had it running, you'll now have to restart your pretalx dev-server for it to recognize the new plugin.
+If you already had it running, you’ll now have to restart your pretalx dev-server for it to recognize the new plugin.

 About this Documentation
 ------------------------

 The following pages go into detail about the types of plugins supported.
-While these instructions don't assume that you know a lot about pretalx, they do assume that you have prior knowledge about Django (e.g. its view layer, how its ORM works, topics covered in the Django tutorial.).
+While these instructions don’t assume that you know a lot about pretalx, they do assume that you have prior knowledge about Django (e.g. its view layer, how its ORM works, topics covered in the Django tutorial.).